KyYay/CelLua-Machine/README.md

-# CelLua-Machine
+# CelLua Machine
-A fanmade version of Sam Hogan's Cell Machine, based heavily off the Mystic Mod, that adds a bunch of new cells.
+A fanmade version of Sam Hogan's Cell Machine, based heavily off the Mystic Mod, that adds a bunch of new cells and features.
 ## Running
 1. Download a release, preferably the latest one (should be a .love file)
 2. Download and install LOVE at https://love2d.org
 3. Double-click the .love file (might not work on all OS, for more info see https://love2d.org/wiki/Getting_Started#Running_Games)
 ## Sharing Levels
+When you click the save button, the code for your level will simply be copied straight to your clipboard.
 If you use an app or website to share levels that has markdown, like Discord, use some method of supressing it, otherwise it's possible that the code will not be posted properly.
 The easiest way with Discord is to surround your code in two \` marks.
 ## Compiling mods
 1. Create a zip file of the whole game directory (make sure the zip contains the files and *not* the folder OF the files)